 Stock-based compensation cost is estimated at the grant date based on the award's fair value.
 For stock options and service-based restricted stock units, stockbased compensation cost is recognized over the expected requisite service period using the straight-line attribution method.
-For performance-based restricted stock units, stock-based compensation cost is recognized based on the Company's assessment of the probability of achieving performance targets in the reporting period.
+For performance-based restricted stock units, stock-based compensation cost is recognized based on the Company's assessment of the probability of achieving the related performance targets.
 The Company estimates forfeitures for stock-based awards granted, but which are not expected to vest.